tjohann/a20_sdk/README.md

 you install some script like make_sdcard.sh to ${HOME}/bin/a20_sdk_make_sdcard.sh

-Note: to use all scripts you have to add some mount points for your device to your /etc/fstab and create the mount points below /mnt/ (see your prefered device below).
+Note: to use all scripts, you have to add some mount points for your used device to your /etc/fstab and create the mount points below /mnt/ (see your prefered device below).
 It could also make sense to add your device to your /etc/hosts (see below for my example network configuration).

 Additional steps to setup crossbuild environment